apache/kafka/clients/src/main/resources/common/message/README.md

 Nullable Fields
 ---------------
 Booleans, ints, and floats can never be null.
-However, fields that are strings, bytes, records, or arrays may optionally be "nullable".
+However, fields that are strings, bytes, uuid, records, or arrays may optionally be "nullable".
 When a field is "nullable", that simply means that we are prepared to serialize and deserialize null entries for that field.

 If you want to declare a field as nullable, you set "nullableVersions" for that field.
 Nullability is implemented as a version range in order to accommodate a